statens-pensjonskasse/renovate-presets/README.md

-# Configuration files for Renovate for internal use
+# Renovate Configuration files for Statens Pensjonskasses projects

 See https://docs.renovatebot.com/config-presets/

+To use our Renovate presets in your project:
+1. Choose the preset that fits your project from this repository
-To use Renovate in you project choose the preset you want, and add a `.github/renovate.json` similar to this:
+2. Add a `.github/renovate.json` similar to this:

 ```json
 {